fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 }
 ```

 first matches against the pattern and then checks that the `then` block doesn't start with a comment.
-Using clippy's current approach, it's possible to check for these conditions earlier:
+Using Clippy's current approach, it's possible to check for these conditions earlier:

 ```
 fn check_expr(&mut self, cx: &EarlyContext<'_>, expr: &ast::Expr) {